chipsalliance/caliptra-mcu-sw/docs/src/spi.md

     - Read the device ID, manufacturer ID, or other identifying information from the flash device.
     - Retrieve information about the flash memory layout, such as the size of pages, sectors, and blocks from SFDP.
     - Advance read/write operations by performing fast read or write operations using specific commands supported by the flash device.
-  - SPI flash device river implementation is specific to flash chip.

-- Partition Management Layer
 - Flash Partition Capsule
     - This module defines the flash partition, manage access to each partition, and provide methods for reading, writing, and erasing arbitary length of data within the partitions.
 Each partition is represented by a FlashUser, which can leverage the exisiting flash virtualizer layer to ensure flash operations are serialized and managed correctly.
-  - Flash Syscall Driver
-     - This module implements the syscall driver trait to expose the flash partitions to userspace applications.
+This module implements the syscall driver trait to expose the flash partitions to userspace applications.

 - Userland APIs (TBD)